magmen3/OpenGrad/README.md

 https://discord.gg/jm9RdYPXSu

 # Credits
-sadsalat, useless, and Mr. Point for original gamemode Mannytko for fixing and optimizing gamemode
+sadsalat, useless, and Mr. Point for original gamemode, Mannytko for fixing and optimizing gamemode